 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for MTW was 17.70% last year, while for this year it is 17.81%.
-Although the inventory to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Inventory to Sales for MTW was 17.81% last year, while for this year it is 16.58%.
+Since the inventory to sales is decreasing by -1.22% the stock passes this criterion.

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
 Accounts Receivable to Sales for MTW was 6.31% last year, while for this year it is 5.85%.
 Since the AR to sales is decreasing by -0.46% the stock passes this criterion.

 MTW's trailing twelve-month Debt/Equity ratio (199.43%) is too high, according to this methodology.
 You can find other more superior companies that do not have to borrow money in order to grow.

 The "Fool Ratio" is an extremely important aspect of this analysis.
 Unfortunately, MTW's "Fool Ratio" is not available due to a lack of one or more important figures.
 Hence, an opinion cannot be given at this time.

 The following criteria for MTW are less important which means you would place less emphasis on them when making your investment decision using this strategy: